JeremyM174/cdsd_getaround/README.md

 * The .ipynb notebook which trained the model,
 * The .joblib model,
+* The .yaml environment to train it again,
 * The folders used to deploy the app.

 Have fun exploring! :feet: